open-publishing/GTPL/README.md

 Why another templating library?

-GTPL is easy to learn, to write, to read and to debug.
+* Easy to learn, write, read and debug.
+* Truly separates code from content
+* Good editor support
+* Easy use of helper functions

 And it is fast!